 Mr. King'arui was appointed a member.
-The Task Force had not started its work by the time of writing this report.
+The work of the Task Force was on going at the time of writing this report.

 Marriage Bill

 As stated in our last report, the Commission was considering the report of the Task Force on Laws relating to women.
 The Commission identified the laws on marriage as deserving immediate action and therefore began preparations to examine the same.